 Adolph Spreckels, of the Spreckels Sugar Company, was the first Sugar Daddy, nicknamed by his 24-years-younger wife, Alma de Bretteville.

 The word “empathy” did not enter the English language until 1908.

-I Got the Blues published by New Orleans musician Antonio Maggio is probably the first published “Blues” song.
+I Got the Blues, published by New Orleans musician Antonio Maggio, and it is probably the first published “Blues” song.

 Gideon Bibles started appearing in Hotel rooms.

 The first ‘spork’ (cutting spoon) was patented (#904553A) 1908.

 Around 400 BC, the Greek philosopher Democritus codified four basic tastes (sweet, sour, salty, bitter).
 No one challenged this until Auguste Escoffier, who claimed another, un-named taste, until a Japanese chemist, Kikunae Ikeda, ‘discovered’ the fifth flavor (umami) in L-glutamate.

 Sunshine made Hydrox Cookies in 1908, and Oreo copied it in 1912.

 Rolex founder Hans Wilsdorf came up with the name Rolex when, as he said, “I tried combining the letters of the alphabet in every possible way.
 This gave me some hundred names, but none felt right.
 One morning, a genie whispered’ Rolex’ in my ear while riding on the upper deck of a horse-drawn omnibus along Cheapside in the City of London.”

 The American term “Melting Pot” was first used in Israel Zangwill’s play of the same name.